Sensory Friendly Programs

 Sensory-friendly workshops create an open environment for the exploration of movement and dances with rhythm and music.
 Workshop curriculum was developed in collaboration with the Dance Education Laboratory at the 92nd Street Y, under the guidance of licensed psychologist, board certified dance therapist and dance educator, Diane Duggan.
 Students focus on fundamentals of movement: one action at a time, step by step learning, how everyday actions can be repeatable, moving separately and moving as a group, and music and rhythm.

-Autism-Friendly Performances, or ‘Relaxed Performances’, allow audiences to have the freedom to express themselves and react openly while watching the dancers and hearing the music.
-For these performances, sensory stimuli such as lights and sound are modified and the theater designates quiet spaces to take a break from the show.
-There is also a talk-back element to the show.
-A Parsons representative will navigate the audience through the show, pausing between each piece to tell people what to look for and answer questions.
-This ensures that the show moves at an accessible pace and makes the performance interactive, engaging, and comfortable for all audiences.
+These autism friendly performances give audiences the freedom to express themselves and react openly while watching the dancers and hearing the music.
+Sensory stimuli such as lights and sound are modified and the theater designates quiet spaces to take a break.
+A Parsons Dance representative navigates the audience through the performance, pausing between each piece to tell the audience what to look for and to answer questions.
+This ensures that the performance moves at an accessible pace and makes it interactive, engaging, and comfortable for all audiences.

 Parsons Dance is committed to providing access to its programs to individuals with disabilities.
 Accommodations are available upon request for programs.
 If you are a person living with a disability that requires special accommodation, please email Rebecca@parsonsdance.org or call Rebecca Josue at 212.869.9275 to discuss accessibility arrangements.